-The aim of this course is to build on Artificial Intelligence I by moving beyond the purely symbolic view of AI and presenting methods developed for dealing with the critical concept of uncertainty.
+The aim of this course is to build on Artificial Intelligence I, first by introducing more elaborate methods for planning within the symbolic tradition, but then by moving beyond the purely symbolic view of AI and presenting methods developed for dealing with the critical concept of uncertainty.
 The central tool used to achieve the latter is probability theory.
 The course continues to exploit the primarily algorithmic and computer science-centric perspective that informed Artificial Intelligence I.

-The course aims to provide further tools and algorithms required to produce AI systems able to exhibit limited human-like abilities, with an emphasis on systems able to deal with the uncertainty inherent in the environments that most real agents might be expected to perform within.
+The course aims to provide further tools and algorithms required to produce AI systems able to exhibit limited human-like abilities, with an emphasis on the need to obtain better planning algorithms, and systems able to deal with the uncertainty inherent in the environments that most real agents might be expected to perform within.

-- Uncertainty and Bayesian networks.
+- Further planning.
+Incorporating heuristics into partial-order planning.
+Planning graphs.
+The GRAPHPLAN algorithm.
+Planning using propositional logic.
+Planning as a constraint satisfaction problem.
+[3 lectures] - Uncertainty and Bayesian networks.
 Review of probability as applied to AI.
 Representing uncertain knowledge using Bayesian networks.
 Inference in Bayesian networks using both exact and approximate techniques.
-Other ways of dealing with uncertainty. - Uncertain reasoning over time.
+Other ways of dealing with uncertainty.
+[2 lectures] - Utility and decision-making.
+The concept of utility.
+Utility and preferences.
+Deciding how to act by maximising expected utility.
+Decision networks.
+The value of information, and reasoning about when to gather more.
+[1 lectures] - Uncertain reasoning over time.
 Markov processes, transition and sensor models.
 Inference in temporal models: filtering, prediction, smoothing and finding the most likely explanation.
 The Viterbi algorithm.
-Hidden Markov models. - Reinforcement learning.
+Hidden Markov models.
+[2 lectures] - Reinforcement learning.
 Learning from rewards and punishments.
 Markov decision processes.
 The problems of temporal credit assignment and exploration versus exploitation.
 Q-learning and its convergence.
-How to choose actions. - Further supervised learning I. Bayes theorem as applied to supervised learning.
+How to choose actions.
+[2 lecture]

+- Further supervised learning I. Bayes theorem as applied to supervised learning.
 The maximum likelihood and maximum a posteriori hypotheses.
-What does this teach us about the backpropagation algorithm? - How to classify optimally.
+What does this teach us about the backpropagation algorithm?
+[1 lecture] - .
+How to classify optimally.
 Bayesian decision theory and Bayes optimal classification.
 What does this tell us about how best to do supervised machine learning?
+[1 lecture] - Further supervised learning II.
+Applying the Bayes optimal classification approach to neural networks.
+Markov chain Monte Carlo methods, the evidence and how to choose hyperparameters.
+[4 lectures]